suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/photosynthesisv11/photosynthesis-main/sap-with-full-liquid-stake-redemption-workflow/deps/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

     connection_delay: 0ns,
 }
 ```

 </details>

 ## Visualize the current network

 You can visualize the topology of the current network with:

 ```shell
 {{#template ../../templates/commands/hermes/query_channels_show_counterparty chain=ibc-0}}
 ```

 If all the commands were successful, this command should output :

 ```
 ibc-0: transfer/channel-0 --- ibc-1: transfer/channel-0
 ```

-The chains __ibc-0__ and __ibc-1__ are now set up and configured as so:
+The chains **ibc-0** and **ibc-1** are now set up and configured as so:

-__Relay path__:
+**Relay path**:

 ```mermaid
 flowchart LR
     A((ibc-0))---B(transfer<br>channel-0)---C(transfer<br>channel-0)---D((ibc-1))
 ```

-Before going over the next sections, please ensure the commands above are executed.
+Before going over the next sections, please ensure the commands above are

----
+executed.

+***

 ## Next Steps

-The [following section](./start-relaying.md) describes how to relay packets over the relay path you just created.
+The [following section](./start-relaying.md) describes how to relay packets over
+the relay path you just created.